 For further information please see the guidance document from the Education and Skills Funding Agency.

-During the pandemic, some pre-registration nursing and midwifery students will join the NHS workforce to assist in the national effort.
+During the pandemic, some pre-registration nursing and midwifery students will join/have joined the NHS workforce to assist in the national effort.

 These students will be paid for any work done in a way that reflects their responsibilities, in line with the NHS job evaluation scheme.
 Employers should discuss with students their level of remuneration and working hours and patterns should be agreed locally.